COATnor/coatnor.github.io/users.rst

 Editors of a Module
 -------------------------------------------

-A user can be editor of multiple Modules [Eeva: add line break here] Editors of a Module:
+A user can be editor of multiple Modules

+Editors of a Module:

 * Can add members to a Module